odoo/odoo/doc/howtos/rdtraining/guidelines_pr.rst

 Create your first PR
 --------------------

-After you push your branch to your development repository, you will have an output like :
+After pushing your branch to your development repository, the output will look like:

 .. code-block:: console